Sorry, you need to enable JavaScript to visit this website.

 3. Click Download for the displayed template.

-The Institut Polytechnique de Paris Graduate School centralizes the master's, doctoral and PhD track programs.
-In association with the IP Paris member schools, it offers graduate students the opportunity to combine learning and research in an intellectually stimulating and personally rewarding environment.
-It offers them cross-disciplinary study programs designed to develop a variety of competencies (soft skills, etc.) and ensure a remarkably high level of employability.
+The Graduate School of IP Paris brings together Master's, PhD, and PhD Track programs.
+In partnership with IP Paris member schools, it gives second and third cycle students the opportunity to combine education and research in an intellectually stimulating and humanly enriching environment.
+It offers them cross-disciplinary training to develop varied skills and ensure a remarkably high level of employability.

-The Graduate School provides administrative support for students throughout their studies, from admission to graduation.
-Working closely with the IP Paris member schools, it provides the support required to ensure the academic, professional and personal success and fulfillment of all students.
+The Graduate School supports students on the administrative side throughout their studies, from admission to graduation.
+In partnership with IP Paris member schools, it ensures the necessary support for the success and development of all, both academically, professionally and personally.

 Contacts: